 HAVE WE BEEN DECEIVED?

-I believe we American Christians have been deceived by the lawless-grace, escape-by-rapture teachings.
+I believe we American Christians have been deceived by the lawless-grace and escape-by-rapture teachings.

 We are facing all of these problems because Divine judgment is beginning to affect America.
 By and large, the Christian people are soft spiritually because of false teaching.
 We have been lulled to sleep.
 We are not using the present hour, which has been allotted to us to prepare for what is coming, to put on the whole armor of God so we may stand in the evil day.